-- 2. Select POS REPLY in the SETUP menu with the UP or DOWN key. - Press the CALL/SET key.
+- Press the CALL/SET key.
 The position request reply type menu will appear. - 4.
-Press the UP or DOWN key to select AUTO or MANUAL.
-In AUTO mode, after a DSC POS Request is received the Radio will automatically transmit your vessels position.
-In MANUAL mode, the display of the INTREPID+ will show who is requesting the position, and to send your position the CALL/SET key will have to be pressed. - 5.
+Press the Channel Selector knob to select AUTO or MANUAL.
+In AUTO mode, after a DSC POS Request is received the radio will automatically transmit your vessels position.
+In MANUAL mode, the display of the SPECTRUM+ will show who is requesting the position.
+To send your position, you will have to press the CALL/SET key. - 5.
 Press the CALL/SET key to store a selected reply type.
 The LCD display will return to the SETUP menu.